Home / Prince Discography / Prince Albums /

 Tracklist

 - Daddy Pop [feat.
-Tony Mosley] (5:16)
+Tony Mosley and Rosie Gaines] (5:16)

-- Diamonds And Pearls [duet with Rosie Gaines] (4:43) 1
+- Diamonds And Pearls [duet with Rosie Gaines] (4:43)

-- Cream (4:12) 1
+- Cream [feat.
+Rosie Gaines] (4:12)

 - Strollin' (3:46)

 - Willing And Able [feat.
-Tony Mosley and The Steeles] (4:59) 2
+Tony Mosley, Rosie Gaines and The Steeles] (4:59) 1

 - Gett Off [feat.
-Tony Mosley] (4:31) 1
+Tony Mosley and Rosie Gaines] (4:31)

-- Walk, Don't Walk [feat.
+- Walk Don't Walk [feat.
 Rosie Gaines] (3:06)

-- Jughead [feat.
-Tony Mosley] (4:56) 3
+- Jughead [rap Tony Mosley] (4:56) 2

 - Push [feat.
-Rosie Gaines and Tony Mosley] (5:56) 4
+Rosie Gaines and Tony Mosley] (5:56) 3

-- Insatiable (6:37) 1
+- Insatiable (6:37)

-- Live 4 Love [feat.
-Tony Mosley] (6:58) 5
+- Live 4 Love (Last Words From The Cockpit) [rap Tony Mosley] (6:58) 4

-1 Released as singles.
+Released as a single

-2 Co-written with Levi Seacer Jr. and Tony Mosley.
+1 Co-written with Levi Seacer Jr. and Tony Mosley.

-3 Co-written with Kirk Johnson and Tony Mosley.
+2 Co-written with Kirk Johnson and Tony Mosley.

-4 Co-written with Rosie Gaines.
+3 Co-written with Rosie Gaines.

-5 Co-written with Tony Mosley.
+4 Co-written with Tony Mosley.

 Singles from Diamonds And Pearls